mhess/xtrudr/README.md

 # xtrudr.js

-JavaScript object validator and sanitizer for node.js.
+JavaScript object validator and sanitizer utility library for node.js.

 Written originally as a "strong parameters"-like substitute for JSON API server applications.